liang-ma/BlackScholes_MonteCarlo/README.md

 where $S$ is the price of the risky asset (usually called stock price), $r$ is the fixed interest rate of the riskless asset, $\sigma$ is the volatility of the stock and $W_t$ is a [Wiener process][Wiener process].

-According to Itoh's?Lemma, the analytical solution of this stochastical  differential equation is as follows:
+According to Itoh's� Lemma, the analytical solution of this stochastical  differential equation is as follows:

 $$ S_{t+\Delta t}=e^{(r-\frac{1}{2}\sigma^2)\Delta t+\sigma\epsilon\sqrt{\Delta t} } $$